-Tina Adair made quite a name for herself in bluegrass before many performers her age had played their first show.
-Her family band, The Adairs, won the 1996 Pizza Hut Bluegrass Showdown when Tina was 17 years old, and within a few weeks, she had signed a recording contract with Sugar Hill Records.
-Her first Sugar Hill album, Just You Wait And See, came out in ’97.
-Produced by Jerry Douglas and featuring such luminaries as Chris Thile, Bryan Sutton, Aubrey Haynie, Viktor Krauss, Charlie Cushman, Keith Little, and Alan O’Bryant, the project sold well and garnered praise from radio and critics.
-After four years touring, Tina pulled back from music to study in college, though she did release one self-produced CD, All You Need, in 2000.
+The name Tina Adair has become synonymous with excellence as far as female vocalists in bluegrass music are concerned.
+Her family band, The Adairs, gave Tina her first introduction and exposure to the industry and when Tina was just 17 years old, she signed a recording contract with Sugar Hill Records.
+Her first album, Just You Wait And See, was released in ’97, produced by Jerry Douglas and featuring such luminaries as Chris Thile, Bryan Sutton, Aubrey Haynie, Viktor Krauss, Charlie Cushman, Keith Little, and Alan O’Bryant.
+The project was a success and garnered praise from radio and critics.